About DAN ZUKOWSKI

 My interest in photography started as an adolescent when my parents gave me a 35mm rangefinder camera.
 I used it to photograph travels, hikes and nature.
 When I took up photography seriously ten years ago, I studied with many masters including the renowned Art Wolfe, Canon Explorers of Light Jennifer Wu and Lewis Kemper, Tony Sweet and Jim Zuckerman.

 My career as a writer began in the 1980s as an automotive journalist.
-Since then, my byline has appeared in major daily newspapers and magazines, and today I am an environmental reporter for EcoWatch and regular contributor for Invironment.
+Since then, my byline has appeared in major daily newspapers and magazines, and today I am an environmental writer for EnviroNews, EcoWatch and Invironment.

 My photography appears in editorial and commercial use, as well as juried gallery shows and exhibits.
 I am proud to be included in the prestigious 2017 Maine Photography Show.
 Previous shows have included "The heART of Photography" exhibit sponsored by the Maine Professional Photographers Association, as well as the 1650 Gallery and Sturt Haaga Gallery, both in Los Angeles.